 For the anchor, you just loop the ropes around a pole, a sturdy beam, weights, a wall or a box.

-8 Battle Rope Exercises for Runners
+The Best Battle Rope Exercises

 Battle rope exercises are not rocket science.
 So unlike other fitness programs, CrossFit for example, there is no need for technical jargon or complicated instructions.